-The Company's net balance on the Consolidated Statement of Financial Condition at September 30, 2021 is comprised of \$7,304 in leasehold improvements, \$54,204 in information technology assets, and \$2,238 in furniture and fixtures.
+The Company's net balance on the Consolidated Statement of Financial Condition at September 30, 2022 is comprised of \$6,204 in leasehold improvements, \$47,148 in information technology software, \$5,023 in information technology hardware, and \$1,845 in furniture and fixtures.
+Depreciation and amortization expense are included in communications and technology and occupancy expense on the Consolidated Statement of Comprehensive Income.